 In our case, the price depends on previous values, and price movements could have been affected by different events in the past.
 For example, a big crash could happen in the next 15 minutes because there was a long exponential uptrend which caused an overbought state.

-Data set included price and volume from January 8, 2015 to March 27, 2018 aggregated per 15 minutes from GDAX exchange.
-We decided to use 80% of the data for training and remaining 20% for validation.
+The data set included price and volume from January 8, 2015 to March 27, 2018 aggregated per 15 minutes from the GDAX exchange.
+We decided to use 80% of the data for training and the remaining 20% for validation.

 An important step in deep learning is data preprocessing

 Preprocessing may improve results or make training faster.
-To make all features equally important at the beginning of the training, it is a good idea to normalise input data.
+To make all features equally important at the beginning of the training, it is a good idea to normalize input data.

 Based on the recent 20 values, our model should have predicted the next close price.

-First of all, we created batches of 20 consecutive values and then used first value in each batch to scale data in corresponding batch by applying formula p(t) / p(1) - 1.
+First of all, we created batches of 20 consecutive values and then used the first value in each batch to scale data in the corresponding batch by applying the formula p(t) / p(1) – 1.

 Our network model has been made of two hidden LSTM layers containing 128 neurons with activation function connected to one neuron in the output layer.
 Each layer used tanh activation function.
 Also, after each LSTM layer we added a dropout of 0.3 to prevent overfitting.
 Implementation was written in Python using Keras framework with Tensorflow backend.
 The model has been trained for 100 epochs.